 Old Rag Mountain, VA Day Hike

 At right, The first blaze on the Ridge Trail on Old Rag.

-By Mike Calabrese.
+a fun hike.
+I must have gotten out of shape in the last five years as it was still fun but it seemed harder.
 The route that I took was up the blue blazed Ridge Trail to the summit of Old Rag, then down to the Byrd's Nest #1 shelter, where I picked up the Saddle Trail, which took me to the Old Rag Shelter.
 I then took a fire road to the yellow blazed Weakley Hollow Fire Road, which took me back to the Old Rag parking area.
 The distance was 7.1 miles, the elevation changes were about 2200 feet.

-At left,The natural staircase below the summit of Old Rag
+At left,Natural staircase below Old Rag summit.

 By Mike Calabrese

-Hollow Fire Road Trail at the end was very relaxing.
+The way that I took was harder at first but the sloping grade down the Weakley Hollow Fire Road Trail at the end was very relaxing.
 The Ridge Trail has you scurrying over, under and around boulders on the way up.
 You also go through natural staircases and tunnels.
 At 3 points on the ascent, you have to pull yourself up over boulders, so you have to be in shape.
 One can view this part of the trail as either fun, a challenge or just a pain!
 Some people elect to take the Weakley Hollow/Fire Road/Saddle Trail/Ridge Trail route up to the summit, then take this same route back down as it is easier.
 It's up to the individual.

 The views from the top were spectacular.
 The wind was very strong at the summit.
 I almost lost my hat a number of times.
 There were people of all ages out enjoying the summit on a beautiful fall day.